Carnival Ride: Critical reception

 Carnival Ride received mostly positive reviews from music critics.
 On the music review aggregator Metacritic, it has received an average score of 72 out of 100 based on ten reviews indicating generally favorable reviews.

 The first official review of the album from AllMusic gave it 4 out of 5 stars, on par with what they gave her debut.
 The site classified the album as "completely contemporary country", and said "the remarkable thing about Carnival Ride is that it's stronger song for song than Some Hearts."
 They also praised the album for having "the appearance of a genuine heart, something that no other big country-pop album has had since the glory days of Come On Over."
-USA Today also praised the album for its versatility saying "The songs call for vulnerability ("You Won’t Find This"), urgency ("Flat on the Floor"), sympathy ("Crazy Dreams", her co-written salute to “the hairbrush singers and dashboard drummers” from whose ranks she sprang), humor ("The More Boys I Meet," the tag line of which goes “The more I love my dog”) and extreme role-playing ('Last Name's saga of a bar pickup that turns into an impulsive Vegas marriage).
+USA Today also praised the album for its versatility saying "The songs call for vulnerability ("You Won't Find This"), urgency ("Flat on the Floor"), sympathy ("Crazy Dreams", her co-written salute to "the hairbrush singers and dashboard drummers" from whose ranks she sprang), humor ("The More Boys I Meet", the tag line of which goes "The more I love my dog") and extreme role-playing ('Last Name's saga of a bar pickup that turns into an impulsive Vegas marriage).
 She delivers on all counts."
 Rolling Stone praised Underwood's country stylings, writing, "Carnival Ride is more country and therefore more confident.
-She goes for the girl-next-door cred long since given up by Faith Hill in uptempo gems like “The More Boys I Meet” (“The more I love my dog”)."
-The Boston Herald gave the album a B, and claimed, "Underwood manages enough spunk to occasionally avoid the cookie-cutter, especially with the curious beat-box-meets-banjo arrangement of "Get Out of This Town" and "Just a Dream," a bona fide [tearjerker] about a young war widow."
-Slant gave a negative review, criticizing both the songwriting and Underwood's interpretation, writing, "Like Dion and McBride, Underwood has a rabid fanbase of people who sit in slack-jawed awe of her steely technical precision.
-Carnival Ride simply doesn’t offer anything for the unconverted in terms of Underwood’s growth either as a vocalist or as an artist."
+She goes for the girl-next-door cred long since given up by Faith Hill in uptempo gems like 'The More Boys I Meet' ('The more I love my dog')."
+The Boston Herald gave the album a B, and claimed, "Underwood manages enough spunk to occasionally avoid the cookie-cutter, especially with the curious beat-box-meets-banjo arrangement of "Get Out of This Town" and "Just a Dream", a bona fide [tearjerker] about a young war widow."
+Slant Magazine gave a negative review, criticizing both the songwriting and Underwood's interpretation, writing, "Like Dion and McBride, Underwood has a rabid fanbase of people who sit in slack-jawed awe of her steely technical precision.
+Carnival Ride simply doesn't offer anything for the unconverted in terms of Underwood's growth either as a vocalist or as an artist."

 Accolades

 Commercial performance

-Carnival Ride became Underwood's first number-one album on the U.S. Billboard 200, selling 527,000 copies in its first week of release.
+Carnival Ride became Underwood's first number-one album on the Billboard 200, selling 527,000 copies in its first week of release.
 It achieved one of the biggest ever first-week sales by a female artist at that time.
-In its second week the album sold less than 190,000 copies.
 The album also debuted at number 1 on the Top Digital Albums, Top Country Albums, and Top Canadian Albums charts.
 The album has sold 3,400,000 copies in the United States.
 In October 2016, the album was certified 4× platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of four million units.
 It appeared on the Billboard Year-End Charts for 2009 at number 74.